 The hardest job during this labour intensive Thai cooking class was making the paste for the Thai Green and Massaman curries.
 We enjoyed learning the order of the ingredients that should go into a mortar and pestle.
 But, it was a bloody hard job to crush all the ingredients, however, the taste was worth the sweat.
 The colours were so vibrant and it smelled great.

 It took us hours to prepare for the actual cooking.
 At around 4 pm we were nearly done, but also feeling slightly peckish, all of us, including Ann.
 This was partly our fault for choosing so many different dishes for our elaborate Thai cooking class.
 We thought we will only be making sampling portions and eating them as we go.

-We really enjoyed it and were really proud of each dish.
-My Thai green curry tasted completely different from the curry I used to make at home back in London, from the ready made shop-bought paste.
+We really enjoyed it and were proud of each dish.
+My Thai green curry tasted completely different from the curry I used to make at home back in London, from the ready-made shop-bought paste.

 The Thai Dishes we Cooked